London Historians' Monthly Pub Meet

 Tube 150.
 London Transport Museum Events

-January to June 2013
+July to December 2013

 Celebrating the 150th anniversary of the opening of the world’s first subterranean railway, London Transport Museum have developed a tantalising series of talks, visits, tours etc.